hartwigmedical/hmftools/lilac/README.md

-HlaY | true/false, if exceeds HLA threshold (10% of total fragments) ScoreMargin | Difference in score to second-top solution NextSolutionAlleles | Allele difference in second-top solution DiscardedIndels | Discarded fragments due to unknown INDELs DiscardedIndelMaxFrags | Maximum fragments assigned to any particular unknown INDEL DiscardedAlignmentFragments |
+HlaY | true/false, if exceeds HLA threshold (10% of total fragments) ScoreMargin | Difference in score to second-top solution NextSolutionAlleles | Allele difference in second-top solution MedianBaseQuality | Median base quality across all coding bases from all fragments DiscardedIndels | Discarded fragments due to unknown INDELs DiscardedIndelMaxFrags | Maximum fragments assigned to any particular unknown INDEL DiscardedAlignmentFragments |
-ATypes | Number of HLA-A alleles
+A_LowCoverageBases | Number of bases with less than 15-depth coverage across all coding bases, also for B and C genes ATypes | Number of HLA-A alleles
 BTypes | Number of HLA-B alleles
 CTypes | Number of HLA-C alleles